14th pension

 Prime Minister Mateusz Morawiecki meeting with seniors in Siennice, introducing the 14th retirement benefit to them.

 Fourteenth pension (Polish: czternasta emerytura) is an additional annual benefit granted to retirees and pensioners in Poland, equal to the amount of the minimum retirement pension.
-It was introduced by the Law and Justice (PiS) government in 2021 and made permanent in 2023, following the earlier introduction of the 13th pension in 2019.
+It was introduced by Law and Justice (PiS) under the second cabinet of Mateusz Morawiecki in 2021, and made permanent in 2023, following the earlier introduction of the 13th pension in 2019.

 Background

 On 21 January 2021, a law was passed granting pensioners an additional 14th pension in November 2021.
 Originally intended as a one-time payment, it was also decided later to be paid out in August 2022.
 On 27 July 2023, the 14th pension was made permanent, to be paid annually every August.
 No application or declaration is necessary for a payout, making it easier for receivers.

 Eligibility

 Individuals eligible to receive the benefit include those receiving: